-The Brassbright Chronicles book series is intended for a Young Adult audience, though ‘grown ups’ can easily enjoy the humor and cultural references from an older perspective.
-While not preachy, each book carries a subtly-themed positive message which the author hopes will encourage and inspire readers to explore their own talents and goals.
+My books about the fictional world of BrightHope and its continent called Industralia are intended for a Young Adult audience, though ‘grown ups’ can easily enjoy the humor and cultural references from an older perspective.
+In addition, I offer shorter story books for even younger readers, ages 10-13.
+While not preachy, these books carry a subtly-themed positive messages which the author hopes will encourage and inspire readers to explore their own talents and goals.

 Readers!
 If you enjoy the Brassbright Chronicles, and your local library provides e-books, why not suggest my books to your local librarian?
 Many libraries allow book suggestions to be submitted online at their website, too.
 If you love a book (not just mine—any book!), do your part to make it available for others.

 Librarians!
 You are encouraged to bring the Brassbright Chronicles books into your collections.